 The dam is an important civil engineering structure that is multi-functional and used throughout the world.
 From simple water supply and irrigation works to huge hydropower generation plants and disaster control works; all require the construction of the dam.
 One such important type of dam is the embankment dam.

-In a very simple sense, an embankment dam can be understood as large water impounding structure that is made up of earth and rock fragments.
+In a very simple sense, an embankment dam can be understood as a large water impounding structure that is made up of earth and rock fragments.
 Embankment dams are flexible structures that can deform following the deflection of the foundation without any significant damage.
 Such type of dam has been used for various purposes from the beginning of civilization.
 Some of the embankment dams around the world are about 2000 years old.

 The notable examples of embankment dam can be listed as follows: